uio-bmi/immuneML/docs/source/galaxy/galaxy_simulate_signals.rst

 How to simulate immune events into an existing AIRR dataset in Galaxy
 ========================================================================================

-The Galaxy tool 'Simulate immune events into existing repertoire/receptor dataset' can be used to implant short disease-associated motifs into an existing
+The Galaxy tool `Simulate immune events into existing repertoire/receptor dataset <https://galaxy.immuneml.uio.no/root?tool_id=immuneml_simulation>`_ can be used to implant short disease-associated motifs into an existing Repertoire dataset.
-Repertoire dataset.
 Such a dataset with simulated immune signals can be used to benchmark different ML methods.
 Any type of repertoire dataset (experimental or simulated) can be used as a starting point for an immune event simulation, as long as it contains amino acid sequences.

 If you instead want to simulate a synthetic dataset from scratch, start by :ref:`simulating an AIRR dataset in Galaxy <How to simulate an AIRR dataset in Galaxy>`.

 Creating the YAML specification
 ---------------------------------------------